Justin Suarez: Creation and casting

-Agreeing that the pre-adolescent character was too young to sexualize, Horta decided Justin's sexual orientation should not factor into the series until much later, believing this would in turn support the show's message that a character’s sexuality is inconsequential.
-Ugly Betty's parent network ABC would typically avoid providing a direct answer when asked about Justin's sexual orientation by the media.
+Agreeing that the pre-adolescent character was too young to sexualize, Horta decided Justin's sexual orientation should not factor into the series until much later, believing this would in turn support the show's message that a character's sexuality is inconsequential.
+Instead, he described the character in early episodes as simply "a kid who’s different than other boys", and confirmed that, despite unconditional support from his family, "we’re going to see some conflict as his father sort of comes back into his life".
+Ugly Betty's parent network, ABC, would typically avoid providing a direct answer when asked about Justin's sexual orientation by the media.
 In 2007, Indelicato told a reporter that Justin's orientation is unconfirmed, and the decision "has nothing to do with me."
+In a 2009 interview, Horta confirmed that Justin's sexuality would finally be addressed in the then-upcoming fourth season.
 Justin originally denies being gay to his family in the fourth season episode "Backseat Betty".
 Horta opted to incorporate denial into Justin's coming out storyline because the writers wanted the character to gradually come to terms with his sexual identity over the course of a year, explaining, "when he says that, it’s really the beginning of telling the story ...
 It gives us a place to go to.
 He’s gonna be struggling with his identity, and that’s part of it that’s very realistic and relatable.
 Not really knowing who you are or what you are."
 Agreeing that Justin requires some assistance from his friends and family to come out, Indelicato considers the writers' decision to forge a friendship between his character and Marc to be "one of the best moves the writers made in terms of Justin's development".
 Actor Michael Urie, who plays Marc, concurred that a positive friendship between an older and younger gay man was a rare dynamic never conveyed on television prior to Ugly Betty.
 Despite viewer speculation that Justin has a crush on Marc, Horta insisted that Justin's admiration is platonic and solely resembles that of an "older brother he wishes he had".
 Horta said although audiences are welcome to their own interpretations of their relationship, "the last thing we need for the show right now is a [romantic] relationship between a 15-year-old and this older guy."